Mac → Windows

 Your Windows PC, one PIN away.

-Install Remio Host on the PC you want to reach.
-Install the Remio client on your Mac.
-Pair once with a one-time 4-digit PIN — that is the whole setup, and it costs nothing.
+Install Remio Host on the PC, install the Remio client on your Mac, pair once with a 4-digit PIN — free, works on Windows Home, no account.